 Where this expression comes from is, again, discussed in exquisite detail in 5.60.

 You will see where it comes from later, but right now we are going to use it to calculate delta G at any time during the reaction.
 But now let me point out that our reference pressure right here is one bar.

-What I am going to do is substitute a one in here for each one of the reference pressures so that my reaction quotient is going to look like this.
+What I am going to do is substitute a one in here for each one of the reference pressures, so that my reaction quotient is going to look like this.

 And I did not put in the bars because what you are going to do is put in the pressures in bars.
-And then the reaction quotient will be just fine.
+And then, the reaction quotient will be just fine.
 You have to use bar pressure here, since that is our standard state.

 That is our reference pressure.
 Now, keep this in mind.

 This is important.
 We are going to use this again in just a moment.
 Let's start talking about the equilibrium constant.
 Here is our famous A plus B going to C plus D reaction.

-We already said if delta G, for this reaction as written, is negative then that forward reaction is spontaneous.
-If delta G for that reaction is positive, for the reaction as written, what that means is then the reverse reaction is spontaneous.
+We already said if delta G, for this reaction as written is negative, then that forward reaction is spontaneous.

-And now, very importantly, if delta G is zero then we are at chemical equilibrium.
+If delta G for that reaction is positive for the reaction as written, what that means is then, the reverse reaction is spontaneous.
+And now, very importantly, if delta G is zero, then we are at chemical equilibrium.
 Notice this is delta G equal to zero.
-This is not delta G knot equal to zero.
+This is not delta G nought equal to zero.
 A big difference here.

 This is delta G equal to zero.

-Then we are at equilibrium.
-What I am going to do is bring back my expression that allowed me to calculate delta G at any arbitrary pressures of the reactants and the products.
-And I just said that equilibrium here is defined by delta G being equal to zero, so I am going to plug in a zero right in there.
+Then, we are at equilibrium.

+What I am going to do is I am going to bring back my expression that allowed me to calculate delta G at any arbitrary pressures of the reactants and the products.

+And I just said that equilibrium, here, is defined by delta G being equal to zero, so I am going to plug in a zero right in there.

-If that is the case then I am going to rearrange this equation.
+If that is the case, then I am going to rearrange this equation.
 I am going to bring delta G over to the other side, and that is what I do here on the next slide.
-I have delta G knot is equal to minus RTLN of this reaction quotient.
+I have delta G nought is equal to minus RT In of this reaction quotient.

 Now, we have a special condition here.
 And that is when delta G is equal to zero, when we are at thermodynamic equilibrium this reaction quotient has a special name.
-That special name is the equilibrium constant K.

-This reaction quotient is equal to the thermodynamic equilibrium constant.
+That special name is the equilibrium constant, K. This reaction quotient is equal to the thermodynamic equilibrium constant.

 And it is so only when delta G is equal to zero.

-Not delta G knot equal to zero.
-We get the equation delta G knot is equal to minus RTL and a K.
+Not delta G nought equal to zero.

+We get the equation, delta G nought is equal to minus RT In of K.

 That is where this particular expression comes from.

 So, the reaction quotient is equal to K when we are at thermodynamic equilibrium.
 Now what we are going to do is set up some equations here that are going to allow us to quickly tell when our reaction is at equilibrium.